 Potatoes seem to be a particular culprit for weight gain and diabetes:

-- A study from Harvard School of Public Health that tracked the diet and lifestyle habits of 120,000 men and women for up to 20 years looked at how small food-choice changes contributed to weight gain over time.
+A 2011 study by Mozaffarian et al. that tracked the diet and lifestyle habits of 120,000 men and women for up to 20 years looked at how small food-choice changes contributed to weight gain over time.

 - People who decreased their intake of these foods gained less weight, as did people who increased their intake of other vegetables.